Casper Snow Mattress Review

 N/A

 Neither layer of memory foam is dense enough to be considered good quality.
-This can impact durability and lead to premature sagging and indentations.
+This can impact durability, leading to premature sagging and indentations.

 Foam Layer Thickness